Waterfalls are one of nature’s wonders for landscape photography. But achieving beautiful waterfall photography can be frustrating.

 I always use the rule of thirds and I try to put elements on those four points.
 When I’m happy with the composition in camera it’s time to think of the technical part.

-5. Settings You Should Use With Waterfall Photos
+5. Camera Settings For Waterfall Photos

 It is only in this moment that I set up my tripod, then the camera.
 And I let the magic begin.